thephoeron/LLTHW/book/2-20-0-packaging-libs.md

 But, as the famous saying goes, with great power comes great responsibility---there's a right way of packaging your libraries, and there are certain limitations as to what sort of project qualifies for inclusion in Quicklisp.
 We'll be covering all this and more.

-This chapter will include exercises on:

-* ASDF Files and `defsystem`
-* Naming rules of ASDF system files
-* Required System Metadata for Quicklisp
-* Dependencies
-* Component files and modules
-* Splitting up your library into multiple systems
-* Separate systems for codebase and test-suites

 ## Exercise 2.20.1

 **Considerations for a Useful Library**